These 12 Christmas Party Activities and Treats will keep little ones happy and busy at the kids’ table while you celebrate the holidays this season.

-Now that you’ve got all these great ideas for activities to keep the kids entertained at your Christmas party, here are a couple of treats you can serve while they’re having fun:
+Now that you’ve got all these great ideas for activities to keep the kids entertained at your Christmas party, here are a few treats you can serve while they’re having fun.

 Snow Ice Cream – Want to make your Christmas party truly memorable?
 Make delicious snow ice cream with this easy, three-ingredient recipe!
 The kids AND the grownups will love this one, and chances are, it will be the start of an annual tradition for your gang.